 I didn’t care who heard me, who saw, or what would happen.
 I didn’t care if I died at the hands of the psycho just inside the house.
 My life had already ended two years ago.
 The breath twisted out of my lungs and my shoulders convulsed as I cried on the ground, barely dressed.
 I did not recognize myself anymore.
 I was a shell of a woman, and the emptiness spread out into the dim light of morning.
 Lucas was never coming back.
 His vibrant laughter would never fill my room.
 He’d never play pranks, never lift me up when things with our parents got hard.
 He had left me.

 The grass sliced the inside of my fingers as I grabbed a handful and pushed upward.
 I could feel the makeup running down my cheeks.
 I stood up.
 I started walking.
 My eyes burned and I stared numbly in front of me.
-The house grew smaller behind me and finally I reached into my clutch and grabbed my phone.
+I reached into my clutch and grabbed my phone.
 I hated taking taxis.
 I hated driving.
 But tonight I did not care.
 I welcomed the idea of another crash.
 I looked around for the closest address to give the driver before sitting on the curb outside another unfamiliar house.
 Another deep breath.
 I could do this.
 Turn it off, Kate.

 “Avalon Apartments, please.”